Wacław Seweryn Rzewuski: Travels and publishing

 In the years 1818-1820 he travelled the Middle East, visiting Syria, Iraq, Lebanon, Palestine, after which he settled in Podolia.
-During his year of travel he was admitted to 13 tribes and is reputed to have received the title of Emir, Taj al-Fahr ("Crown of glory") and Abd al-Niszan ("servant of the sign").
-His Arabic name is a direct translation of his name in its old Slavonic meaning, Viacheslav, or "Crown of Glory," later, Wacław.
+During his year of travel he was admitted to 13 tribes and is reputed to have received the title of Emir Taj al-Fahr and Abd al-Niszan.
+His Arabic name is a direct translation of his name in its old Slavonic meaning, Viacheslav, or 'Crown of Glory', later becoming Wacław.

 His publications included the plan of the mosque in Mecca, maps of Persia and the Arabian Peninsula and he recorded the music of the Bedouin.

 He published Sur les chevaux orientaux et provenants des races orientales which contains more than 400 full-color drawings, recording culture and customs of Saudi Arabian Desert.

-He returned to Poland settling in his native Podolia with a rich collection of Oriental manuscripts, books, costumes, weapons, and pipes.
+He returned to the Intermarium settling in his native Podolia with a rich collection of Oriental manuscripts, books, costumes, weapons, and pipes.
 He also began researching Ukrainian folk customs at this time.